A Guide to Writing an Unforgettable Elevator Speech

 … a “space western”.

-Metaphor – Because people absorb new information by relating it to an existing reference point they understand, you should create a metaphor that allows them to easily associate, compare, and draw relations.
+Metaphor – Because people absorb new information by relating it to an existing reference point they understand, you should create a metaphor that allows them to associate, compare, and draw relations easily.
 When Gene Roddenberry was pitching the original Star Trek series to NBC in 1964, the concept of a racially mixed crew with women and aliens on the bridge travelling to distant planets was so foreign that it was initially dismissed because NBC brass didn’t think anyone would watch.
 To sell the idea, Roddenberry used the metaphor of a “space western.”
 Because western movies and TV shows were something everyone was familiar with, this bought him the time and funding to develop not just one, but two pilots for the popular series.

 Hydrolyzier’s primary differentiating value propositions are its low cost, small size, and rapid deployment capability.
 We could use the following metaphor to convey these central ideas:

 “Hydrolyzier: We are the IKEA of Commercial Water Plants.”